Looking for a debt consolidation loan in Canada to combine your debts into one single monthly payment? This post is for you.

 Established in 2012, Loan Canada was Canada’s first loan comparison service.

-The platform provides a portal for borrowers to compare and apply for a variety of loans for various purposes, including debt consolidation, car repair, bad credit, consumer proposal payoff, and guarantor loans.
+The platform provides a portal for borrowers to compare and apply for various loans for various purposes, including debt consolidation, car repair, bad credit, consumer proposal payoff, and guarantor loans.

 To get started, visit their website to submit your application.